second-state/blog/content/post/20191014-SecondState-at-DevCon5.md

 The third photo shows the Second State compiler team demonstrating our solution to the Ethereum Foundation Solidity team.
 The Second State [SOLL](https://github.com/second-state/soll) tool is the world’s first to successfully [compile a Solidity ERC20 contract into WASM bytecode and deploy it on the official Ewasm testnet](https://www.youtube.com/watch?v=X-A6sP_HTy0).
 The outcome of this meeting is that we will collaborate with the Ethereum Foundation team to build the next-gen compiler toolchain for both Solidity and Vyper languages.

-Overall, Second State had a very successful Devcon5, and ETC Summit in the week before.
+Overall, Second State had a very successful Devcon5, and [ETC Summit](/post/20191006-etc-summit-recap/) in the week before.
 We made new friends and forged important partnerships.
 May the force be with us!

+*PS.
+The Second State SOLL team [received a cash award from the Ethereum Foundation](https://blog.secondstate.io/post/20191022-soll-compiler-project/) in the following week in Taipei.*

+*PPS.
+If you are interested in the evolution of EVM technology, please checkout [an excellent article](https://hackernoon.com/diving-into-ethereums-virtual-machine-the-future-of-ewasm-wrk32iy) written by our engineer Tim McCallum*